Hammerhead™ Installation Instructions

 While Hammerhead offers a good first line of defense against flooding, there are other measures that should be taken to prevent flooding in your structure.

-Check your basement and foundation for leaks - Floods will cause water tables to rise and it is important to have a secure and watertight foundation that can resist rising water levels.
+Floods will cause water tables to rise and it is important to have a secure and watertight foundation that can resist rising water levels.
 Consult a professional contractor who can help seal any cracks in your foundation.
 For a shared structure, water can infiltrate from a neighbors unprotected area via crawl spaces, so it is important to confirm the the structures entire foundation and bottom floor level is waterproofed.

-Consider back up pumps - Dewatering or sump pumps are always recommended as a second line of defense against any water leakage.
-No perimeter is hermetically sealed and as such some leakage should always be expected.
-FEMA recommends all dry flood proofed structures have back up pumps to capture and pump any excess leakage or water back out of the structure.
+Flooding causes the water table to rise and creates back-flow pressure in sewage systems, drains and water pipes.
+It is important to determine if your space is at risk from back-flowing water that can rise.
+A professional plumber can install back-flow preventer valves to prevent water infiltration.
+Dewatering or sump pumps are recommended as a second line of defense against any water leakage.
+No perimeter is hermetically sealed, as such some leakage should be expected.
+FEMA recommends all dry flood-proofed structures have back up pumps to capture and pump any excess water leakage from the structure.
 Garrison offers our portable Sea Sponge dewatering pump as well as an automatic switch that activates when water is sensed.
 You might also consider heavier duty in-ground sump pumps to offer greater protection and water pumping capability.

 Confirm Structure